fabiommendes/ejudge/docs/extending.rst

 Supporting other languages
 ==========================

-For support for other languages it is necessary to subclass both :class:`ejudge.build_manager.BuildManager`, and :class:`ejudge.execution_manager.ExecutionManager`.
+In order to support other languages it is necessary to subclass both :class:`ejudge.build_manager.BuildManager`, and :class:`ejudge.execution_manager.ExecutionManager`.
 Ejudge implements subclasses for the common cases of a programming language with a compile-run cycle and that of a interpreted/scripting language.

 Compiled languages
 ------------------

 It is most convenient to subclass :class:`ejudge.build_manager.CompiledLanguageBuildManager` and :class:`ejudge.execution_manager.CompiledLanguageExecutionManager`.
 The first class is responsible for building the executable file, which by default should be named ``main.exe``.
 The build manager also produces a temporary directory used to compile and store the source code.

 Subclass should provide at least the file extension, the compiler command and a function to check syntax::